Introduction to the Regulation of Gas Markets

 Get specialist insight into:

 - How the global gas market functions

 - How the specific, techno-economic features of gas affect the market

 - How gas tariffs and balancing are defined

 - What regulatory principles are applied in a liberalised gas market

 - Broad overview of regulatory experiences: differences between the main gas market models

-- Special focus on gas regulatory developments in Europe: the liberalization Packages, infrastructure, climate & efficiency Directives
+- Special focus on gas regulatory developments in Europe: the liberalisation packages, infrastructure, climate & efficiency directives

 OverviewThis course provides the complete view on the gas market fundamentals that everyone from the energy industry needs to know.
 The course is given by the top experts of the FSR Gas Faculty, belonging – in a perfect mix – to the academic or real practice world.